Bridging Composite and Real: Towards End-to-end Deep Image Matting: RSSN: A Novel Composition Route

-\begin{enumerate} \item We collected 50k high-resolution (HD) images using the keywords such as \textit{HD background, HD view, HD scene, HD wallpaper, abstract painting, interior design, art, landscape, nature, street, city, mountain, sea, urban, suburb} from websites with open licenses\footnote{\url{https://unsplash.com/} and \url{https://www.pexels.com/}}, removed those images whose shortest side has less than 1080 pixels and resized the left images to have 1080 pixels at the shortest side while keeping the original aspect ratio.
-The average resolution of images in BG-20k is $1180\times1539$; \item We removed duplicate images by a deep matching model~\cite{krizhevsky2012imagenet}.
-We adopted YOLO-v3~\cite{redmon2018yolov3} to detect salient objects and then manually double-checked to make sure each image has no salient objects.
+\begin{enumerate} \item We collected 50k high-resolution (HD) images using the keywords such as \textit{HD background, HD view, HD scene, HD wallpaper, abstract painting, interior design, art, landscape, nature, street, city, mountain, sea, urban, suburb} from websites with open licenses\footnote{\url{https://unsplash.com/} and \url{https://www.pexels.com/}}, removed those images whose shorter side has less than 1080 pixels and resized the left images to have 1080 pixels at the shorter side while keeping the original aspect ratio.
+The average resolution of images in BG-20k is $1180\times1539$; \item We removed duplicate images by a deep matching model~\citep{krizhevsky2012imagenet}.
+We adopted YOLO-v3~\citep{redmon2018yolov3} and an object detection method~\citep{chen2021recursive} to detect salient objects and then manually double-checked to make sure each image has no salient objects.
 In this way, we built BG-20k containing 20,000 high-resolution clean images; \item We split BG-20k into a disjoint training set (15k) and validation set (5k). \end{enumerate}

 An composition example using the background image from BG-20k is shown in Figure~\ref{fig:composite}(c) and Figure~\ref{fig:composite}(d).
-In (c), we use the foreground image computed by multiplying ground truth alpha matte with the original image for alpha blending, in (d), we use the foreground image computed by referring to the method in \cite{levin2007closed} for alpha blending.
-As can be seen, there are obvious color artifacts in (c) that blends both colors of foreground and background in the fine details.
+In (c), we use the foreground image computed by multiplying the ground truth alpha matte with the original image for alpha blending, in (d), we use the foreground image computed by the method in \citep{levin2007closed} for alpha blending.
+As can be seen, there are obvious color artifacts in (c) that blend both colors of foreground and background in the fine details.
 The composite image in (d) is much more realistic than that in (c).
-Therefore, we adopt the method in \cite{levin2007closed} for computing foreground images in our composition route.
-More examples of BG-20k are presented in Figure~\ref{fig:bg20k_examples} and the supplementary video to show its diversity.
+Therefore, we adopt the method in \citep{levin2007closed} for computing the foreground images in our composition route.
+More examples of BG-20k are presented in Figure~\ref{fig:bg20k_examples} and the supplementary video.